 Duration: 30 minutes

 Depart Toronto on this full day tour to Niagara Falls and experience one of Canada's most spectacular sights.
 Ample time will be spent at the Falls giving you excellent photo opportunities including taking the Voyage to the Falls boat cruise (included).
-Lunch is also included at the Sheraton on the Falls, whilst dining you can enjoy the panoramic views of the Falls from the restaurant.
+Lunch is also included at the Fallsview Restaurant , whilst dining you can enjoy the panoramic views of the Falls from the restaurant.
 On your return to Toronto pass through Niagara on the Lake, voted Canada’s prettiest town.

-Departures: daily except Dec 25.
-Please note the Voyage to the Falls boat cruise will not operate during the Winter months and will be replaced with the Journey Behind the Falls.
-Duration: 8 hours
+*Please note the Voyage to the Falls boat cruise will be replaced with the Journey Behind the Falls in the Winter months

 Duration: 2 hours